AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 1. Select the dataset and then define the value you want to use.
 You can select a field from a data source, from the incoming event or define a specific value using the advanced expression editor.

 ![](../assets/profileupdate1.png)

+When an individual enters the journey and reaches the **Update profile** activity, Journey Orchestration will send this information to Adobe Experience Platform and his profile will be updated.
+The selected field will be updated with the value defined.